 Preheat the oven to 375F and spray a large rectangular baking dish with cooking spray.

-Place a generous amount of filling in each flour tortilla and roll tightly.
+Place a generous amount of filling in each tortilla and roll tightly (warm the tortillas to make rolling easier if you need to).
 Place in baking dish and pour remaining enchilada sauce over the top.
 Sprinkle with remaining 1 cup of cheese.

 Bake, uncovered, 10 - 15 minutes, until bubbly.